umbraco/UmbracoDocs/Reference/V9-Config/RuntimeMinificationSettings/index.md

 The options are:

-* Version - Caches will be busted every time the version string changes in your appsettings.json file
+* Version - Caches will be busted when your assembly version changes, when the upstream Umbraco version changes and when the version string specified in Configuration changes.
 * AppDomain - Caches will be busted when the app restarts.
 * Timestamp - Caches will be busted based on a timestamp of the bundled files.